 In order for your future business achievements to be included in national statistics, you have to register with the National Institute of Statistics (Instituto Nacional de Estadística y Geografía)

-Now that you know how to set your business off in Mexico, you will need to apply for the correct visa in order to have the right to exercise your profession.
+Now that you know how to form a company in Mexico, you will need to apply for the correct visa in order to have the right to exercise your profession.

-How to Apply for a Work Visa in Mexico
+How to Apply for a Work Visa to form a company in Mexico

 The temporary residency visa with permission to work